STF1998/Desk20/report/systemImplementation.md

 </p>
 <b><p align= "center">Figure : The Dockerfile used </p></b>

-The dockerfile contains commands used to create a specific image of our application.
-Each image created using the dockerfile was stored and could be accessed again.
+The dockerfile contains commands used to create a specific image of our application and each image created using the dockerfile was stored for later access.
 This helped achieve continuous integration of our code.
 Any changes in code could easily be reverted by using an old image.

 The docker-compose.yml file was used for defining and running two Docker containers.
 One container for Node and a second for our database, MongoDB.
 A wait script was used to ensure the database container was built before Node to prevent Node from attempting to connect to the database before it was built.
 The two containers are set up from the docker-compose file to communicate over a simple port protocol.